Molecules in Space

 Note: Questionable or rebuted detections have been omitted from the table.
 Some noteworthy cases are given below the table.
 Tentative detections, which have a reasonable chance to be correct, are indicated by "?".
 Usually the number of observed transitions that are, at least, fairly free of overlap is small.
 Some detections that have been reported as secure ones are indicated by "(?)" because (partial) overlap of lines cannot be ruled at the moment or because the line list is somewhat small; obviously, there may be cases on the edge.

 As the decision whether a molecule can be considered as detected frequently is a controversial one we refrain from stating an exact number of molecules as detected.
-As of March 2013, at least 175 molecules have been detected unambiguously in the interstellar medium or circumstellar shells; four of these are tentative detections, and for currently three, the situation may be somewhat uncertain.
-Including some molecules missing in the table, the number of molecules detected in the ISM or in CSEs is around 180.
-Thus, we recommend phrases such as "around 180 molecules have been detected in the interstellar medium or circumstellar shells".
+As of November 2014, at least 180 molecules have been detected unambiguously in the interstellar medium or circumstellar shells; at least five of these are tentative detections, and for at least three others, the situation may be somewhat uncertain.
+Including some molecules missing in the table, the number of molecules detected in the ISM or in CSEs is around 185.
+Thus, we recommend phrases such as "more than 180 molecules have been detected in the interstellar medium or circumstellar shells".
 Two reported detections have been questioned seriously.
 Therefore, these are viewed currently as "probably not yet detected" – see below.
 They do not show up in the table anymore.